 |Across The Universe||2007|

 There be spoilers – I’ll keep them to a minimum, but please be warned.

 Before I get to the actual movies, I’d like to ruminate on the subject of rating movies in general a little.
-[Yeah, I know, way to reward those few trusting souls who decided to look below the fold.
-Sorry, can't help it; I tried to fight this bout of verbosity - and I lost.]
+[Yeah, I know, way to reward those few trusting souls who decided to read on.
+Sorry, can’t help it; I tried to fight this bout of verbosity – and I lost.]

 My personal formula for assessing the level of enjoyment a movie brings me has several components.
 I am positive that everyone in the world does something similar – consciously or subconsciously – for anything that they “rate”; the specific criteria, of course, vary from person to person.

 For me, first and foremost, it’s the entertainment quotient – that eminently quantifiable feeling of how much I was into the movie while I was watching it.
 An engaging plot is frequently a big part of pushing EQ up, but I often find myself reflecting on plot lines and turns days after watching a given movie, so I have to accept that the script plays a semi-independent role in my movie-grading.
 Scenery, visuals, special effects, action sequences, art direction, cinematographic style – all that I expansively and patently pretentiously like to call the artistic impression – is an important variable.
 Acting counts as well, of course, especially when I can highlight a performance that I absolutely loved or hated.

 (We are going to leave aside the considerations of the movie subject and the genre.
 I use those extensively to filter out movies that I have no interest in watching.
 If I happen to see such a movie, chances are that the EQ would end up so low that the movie would be rated accordingly.)